robertvoy/ComfyUI-Flux-Continuum/README.md

 ---
 ## 🔜 Coming Soon

+- Black Forest Labs tools: new ControlNets and IP Adapter
 - Video tutorial on how to use the workflow
 - Video tutorial on how to add new modules
 - Multi GPU support